Claims against the personal representatives

 • Paying out the wrong amount

-• Paying out the wrong person
+• Paying out to the wrong person